ultimosparc/lfcs_exam/Storage_Management.md

 /dev/sd\* is the entire disk device file which could be of type SCSI, SATA or USB.
 Following letter identifies the order, /dev/sda is the first device, /dev/sdb the second etc. The number refers to partition number, /dev/sda2 is the second partition on /dev/sda.

-Auf einem Speichermedium, wie beispielsweise /dev/sda1, sind die Daten in Partitionen organisiert.
-A partition can be identified by device-node, a label or a UUID.
+Angenommen, /dev/sda1 ist eine "eingehängte" Partition.
+A solche partition can be identified by device-node, a label or a UUID.
-Auflistung aller block devices und Anhängepunkte kann mal mit
+Auflistung aller block devices und derren Anhängepunkte kann mit

     lsblk -f

 aufgelistet werden.
 Es listet alle Partition in Baumstruktur auf und gibt die UUID, Label usw. an, die man dann ändern kann.
-Je nach Hardware

-Rotational disks consist of platters, each of which is read by heads as disk spins.
-Tracks are divided into sectors in 512 byte size.
-SSDs are not rotational and have no moving parts.
-Partitioning

-Disk is divided into contiguous groups of sectors called partitions.
-Partitioning promotes:
+Vorteile Partitionskonzept:

     separation of user space from system space. easier backups